Authored by the expert who managed and guided the team behind the Australia Property Pack

 Sources: OpenAgent, API Magazine, Property Update

-3) Affordable housing initiatives will curb price hikes in specific Sydney areas
+3) Affordable housing initiatives will help keep price increases moderate in certain areas

 Affordable housing initiatives are gaining momentum with increased government funding.